Trebilcode/Toasts/README.md

 ## Myself, Daniel Trebilcock, created the logic for the toasts show/removal.

-### Be my guest and take a look into the code to see how it is structured :)
+### Be my guest and take a look into the code to see how it is structured.

 ![Screen recording showing 3 toast messages popping up from user input](./docs/toast-demo.gif)